-- -The landlord will have the right to sue the tenant for the remaining rent due under the lease term. - -The landlord may be successful in that lawsuit and get a judgment against the tenant for the unpaid rent that is lost until the landlord is able to get the apartment re-rented - -The judgment can result in garnishment of tenant's wages and/or damage to tenant's credit
+- -The landlord must make good faith attempts at finding a new tenant.
+A new tenant's lease cancels the old lease. - -The landlord may be successful in that lawsuit and get a judgment against the tenant for the unpaid rent that is lost until the landlord is able to get the apartment re-rented